Learn how long and how often babies feed and why patterns vary in the early months

 Many mums wonder how long and how often their baby should feed.

-Most young babies breastfeed 8 to 14 times or more in 24 hours.
-In the early days your baby may be satisfied or fall asleep after only one breast, waking soon after to feed from the other breast.
-Over time they will start to take both breasts at each feed.
+In the early months, frequent breastfeeding is normal and helps your baby grow and your milk supply establish.
+Most young babies breastfeed 8–14 times or more in 24 hours.
+In the early days your baby might be satisfied or fall asleep after just one breast, then wake soon for the other.
+Over time they'll usually start taking both breasts at each feed.

-Young babies have tiny tummies and breastmilk is digested quickly.
-Very soon they are ready for another feed.
-Responding to your baby's needs and offering a breastfeed, even if it feels like you've just fed them, will keep them satisfied.
-It also helps build and keep up your milk supply.
+Young babies have tiny tummies and breastmilk is digested quickly so they're soon ready for another feed.
+Responding to your baby's feeding cues, even if it feels like you've just fed, helps keep your baby satisfied and supports your milk supply.

-Many babies have periods of cluster feeding particularly in the late afternoon and evening.
+Many babies have periods of cluster feeding especially in the late afternoon and evening.
+This can look like repeated short feeds close together and is perfectly normal.

-Babies who have a long stretch of sleep overnight may need to feed more frequently the rest of the day to catch up.
+If your baby has a long stretch of sleep overnight, they may feed more often during the day to catch up.

 How long do feeds take?

-Some babies will take a while to feed.
-Others will finish more quickly.
+Some babies take their time feeding; others finish quickly.
 There is no need to time feeds.
-As you follow your baby’s feeding signs, you’ll learn when they’re full or want more sucking time.
+As you follow your baby’s dues, you’ll learn when they’re full or want more sucking time.

-Your baby’s feeds may differ in length, just as you might eat a larger meal, a snack or even just a drink at different times during the day.
-Sometimes your baby might want a very quick feed, and at other times they may like to spend a long time at the breast.
+Feed lengths can vary, just as adults have bigger meals, snacks or drinks at different times.
+Sometimes your baby might want a quick feed; other times they may like to spend longer at the breast.
 They don’t have to take a ‘full’ feed every time.

-A new baby who is learning how to breastfeed might only remove a small amount of breastmilk with each suck.
-As your baby grows, they will become better at breastfeeding and feeds will gradually get shorter.
+A new baby may only remove a small amount of milk with each suck at first.
+As they grow and become more efficient, feeds often get shorter.

 What about routines?

-- As your baby gets older, they may feed less frequently overall.
+- As babies get older, they may feed less overall.

-- If your baby is unwell, in pain or upset, they may want to feed more frequently.
-Or conversely, they may not feel like feeding much at all.
+- If your baby is unwell, in pain or upset, they may feed more - or sometimes less.

-No matter how many feeds your baby has in a 24-hour period, the important thing to know is if they are getting enough milk.
+No matter how many feeds your baby has in a 24-hour period, the important thing is knowing they're getting enough milk.

 Find out more about getting breastfeeding started